dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

 ### `readom.f90`

-This is the file responsible of different calls to read the domain data (such as metadata about the mesh files, the meshfiles themselves).
+This is the file doing calls to read the domain data (such as metadata about the mesh files, the meshfiles themselves).
 Here are its location.

     Sources